OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Course_Settings.md

 Only if sum or average has been selected under "Score," the tab "High Score" can be configured in the course editor.

+!!! hint
 	For conventional courses, the criteria for passing a course are set in the course editor on the top course element and the result is displayed on the course start page.

 ##  Options  {: #options}